lincheney/nvim-ts-rainbow/README.md

   rainbow = {
     enable = true,
-    -- disable = { "jsx", "cpp" }, list of languages you want to disable the plugin for max_file_lines = nil, -- Do not enable for files with more than n lines, int -- colors = {}, -- table of highlight group names -- priority = 200, -- highlight priority
+    -- disable = { "jsx", "cpp" }, list of languages you want to disable the plugin for highlight_middle = true, -- Also highlight commas etc. that are in the middle of the brackets max_file_lines = nil, -- Do not enable for files with more than n lines, int -- colors = {}, -- table of highlight group names -- priority = 200, -- highlight priority